 Yes.
 An agency is required to reasonably accommodate an employee's sincerely held religious belief or practice, unless the accommodation places an undue hardship on the agency.
 Upon learning of an employee's possible need for a sincerely held religious belief exemption/accommodation, agencies should engage in the interactive process and make a good-faith effort to discuss the employee's specific circumstances and their limitations around COVID-19 testing.
 Employees requesting a religious exemption/accommodation can be asked to provide an explanation of their sincerely held religious beliefs and a statement regarding the manner in which the administration of a COVID-19 test conflicts with their sincerely held religious belief or practice.
 In determining whether to grant a religious exemption or what form of religious accommodation to grant, please also keep in mind that the New Mexico Religious Freedom Restoration Act allows agencies to restrict a person's free exercise of religion to further a compelling governmental interest, such as minimizing the transmission of COVID-19 and protecting the public health and safety, but only when the restriction is the least restrictive means of furthering that interest.
 (NMSA 1978, Section 28-22-3.)
-A template religious exemption-accommodation request form is attached below.

-Do the testing requirements of Executive Order 2021-046 apply to contractors or Board members?
+Do the testing requirements of Executive Order 2021-057 apply to contractors or Board members?

-Executive Order 2021-046 applies to State employees only.
-(SPO Guidance - Revised 8-30-21, Section 1.)
+Executive Order 2021-057 applies to State employees only.
+(SPO Guidance 10-21-21, Section 2.)
 However, Section 5.1(D)(2) of the COVID-19 Mitigation, Self-Screening, and Reporting Policy and Procedure (Revised 7/9/21) allows an agency to administer COVID-19 screening to members of the public, including contractors and Board members, who seek to enter the agency's buildings.
 In addition, agencies are encouraged to ask contractors to voluntarily comply with the testing requirements of the Executive Order for all contract workers who report to State buildings and facilities on a regular basis.
 Contract workers should submit any testing (or proof of vaccination) records to their direct employer, the entity contracting with the State.